intelia-agility/mlspecialisation/usecase2/README.md

 6. train Pytorch DNN model and XGBoost model
 7. register the trained Pytorch DNN and XGBoost models
 8. create two endpoints
-9. deploy both the two models to their individual endpoint
+9. deploy both the two models to their endpoint

 The pipeline has been designed to be modifiable by changing parameters like random_seed, train-test split ratio, etc. Both the scaled RMSE and the original RMSE were published as the result of the model training.